silv3rshi3ld/TNO-SC-CS/cheatsheets/AD-Attack-Cheatsheet.md

     # Analyze the output for vulnerable templates
     certipy find -vulnerable -stdout -json adcs_enum.json
     ```
   - **Evasion Tip**: AD CS enumeration typically generates minimal alerts as it uses standard LDAP queries.
 Use authenticated sessions with valid credentials.
+Perform enumeration during business hours when LDAP queries are common.

 - **ESC1 Attack (User/Machine Template Misconfiguration)**: Exploit templates that allow user authentication and have dangerous settings.
   - **Tools**: `Certipy`
+  - **Vulnerability Details**: ESC1 targets templates that:
+    1. Allow user-supplied subject names (`CT_FLAG_ENROLLEE_SUPPLIES_SUBJECT`)
+    2. Enable client authentication (EKU)
+    3. Allow low-privileged users to enroll
+  - **Attack Mechanics**: By requesting a certificate with a high-privileged user's UPN (User Principal Name) in the subject, you can authenticate as that user.
+The CA will issue the certificate because the template allows user-supplied subjects, and the certificate can then be used for authentication because it has the Client Authentication EKU.
   - **Example (ESC1 Exploitation)**:
     ```bash
     # Request a certificate using a vulnerable template